mmessmore/hugo-barenotes/README.md

-# Messynotes: a Hugo theme and stuff
+# Messynotes: a Hugo theme for personal notes/TODO

-This is a simple theme for personal note taking and TODO management.

 I love Markdown based note management + revision control.
 But all apps I had used frustrated me.
 I made this theme in combination with [a